marknelsonengineer/DTMF_Decoder/ARCHITECTURE.md

      the the audio and goertzel systems have interdependent data structures, so when it comes time to terminate the program we first need to stop both subsystems, then release their resources.

+   - Worker threads should not create windows.
+This bears repeating.
+Worker threads should not create windows.
+They dont have message loops.
+They will get out of sync and the controlling process will loose control of them.

+     So, how can they communicate problems and safely shutdown the app?
+Lets post a custom message back to the main thread.
+Heres the plan:

+     - Create a GUID
+     - Register the app name + GUID
+     - When threads have problems, they post a message to the custom message.
+     - The high part of WPARAM is the thread number.
+The low part is a message number.
+     - LPARAM is not used

    - (Done) **If the main window hasn't started**
      - Show a dialog box, then exit #wWinMain